 Labelle found no signs of a struggle but did find many items that a departing group would have required to bring with them.
 Food, arms, and clothing had all been abandoned.

 Further investigations led to a pair of discoveries that chilled the blood of even this hardened veteran.
 As far as he was able to tell, whatever took place was a pretty recent occurrence.
 He had exhausted all fruitless efforts to find someone within the village.
 The bewildered trapper instead considered where they might have ended up going.
 Scanning the terrain in and around the village, he found no fresh tracks in the snow aside from his own.
 The most gruesome discovery he made was the reason for the absence of the dogs.
 Every single one of them had starved to death.
 This was more than enough to convince him to continue onwards to the closest telegraph office located several miles further.
 That did mean Labelle would have to ignore basic necessities such as food and shelter, but he was eager to leave the eerie village and retrieve help.

 RCMP Launches An Investigation

 The RCMP conducted an intense and thorough investigation but could not produce one credible reason as to what had happened.
 What little leeway they made just led to even more questions that only served to deepen the mystery.
-It was their conclusion that the Inuit people had been missing for about 8 weeks prior to Labelle’s arrival.
+Their conclusion was that the Inuit people had been missing for about 8 weeks before Labelle’s arrival.
 Using that as accurate, then how had the dogs managed to starve so quickly?
-There was time for burning food to be discovered and the dogs themselves were a vital tool for the tribe as a whole.
+There was time for burning food to be discovered, and the dogs themselves were a vital tool for the tribe as a whole.
 It seems inconceivable that they would intentionally cause harm or distress to the animals.
 And if they had been missing for two months, who lit the fire that Labelle found smoldering?

-This is one mass disappearance, much like the Roanoke Colony, that will most likely never be solved.
+But given the limited evidence, this is one mass disappearance that will most likely never be solved.